-Situated right in the middle of the U.S, Colorado is known for its access to the Rocky Mountains in the north.
-Skiing hotspot Aspen draws visitors from all over the world during its winter months and was featured in the 1994 classic comedy Dumb and Dumber.
-Aspen has hosted ESPN's Winter X Games each January since 2002, featuring sports such as snowboarding, skiing, and snowmobiling.
+Situated right in the heart of the U.S, Colorado is America's Skiing hotspot, with the ski industry generating over $4.8 billion each year and creating roughly 50,000 jobs.
+Aspen draws visitors from all over the world during its winter months and was home to the ESPN's Winter X Games each January since 2002, featuring sports such as snowboarding, skiing, and snowmobiling.

-Colorado's capital Denver was named the best place to live in the U.S in 2016 but the U.W News & World Report.
-It is one of the country's fastest-growing cities, and was originally founded as Montana City during the Pike's Peak Gold Rush in the mid 19th century.
+Colorado's capital Denver has been named the best place to live in the U.S in 2016 by the U.W News & World Report.
+It is one of the country's fastest-growing cities and was originally founded as Montana City during the Pike's Peak Gold Rush in the mid 19th century.
 For those first few years, the city was a frontier town and existed to serve the local miners.
-The main street would have looked right out of an old Western movie with gambling, saloons and livestock trading.
-It wasn't until 1881 that the city name was changed to its modern Denver, when it was voted as the state capital.
+The main street would have looked right out of an old Western movie with gambling, saloons, and livestock trading.
+It wasn't until 1881 that the city name was changed to its modern Denver when it was voted as the state capital.

 Between 1880 and 1895, Denver was wrought with corruption.
 Lou Blonger was a saloon and gambling house owner in the city at the time, with a penchant for pulling the wool over the eyes of tourists.
 In his gambling houses, marked cards and loaded dice were used to ensure the house always won, but within a few years, Blonger began organising big cons based on a false lottery.
 To keep in business, Blonger was in cahoots with government officials and regularly engaged in election fraud.
 He was eventually arrested and sentenced to 20 years in prison, but died six months into his sentence.